ergest/sql_patterns/Book/chap6.md

 2. Dealing with division by zero

 ## Dealing with formatting issues
-Type conversion is very important core principle of SQL.
-Tables can store many different types and the reason for this is that different types use up different storage and at the same time allow for more flexibility in calculations.

-SQL mainly built support for primitive types such as strings, integers and dates.

-By definition strings can be any length of characters (numbers, letters or symbols) but because of limitations of storage in the early days of computing, in many databases strings are stored as either `CHAR(n)` which represents a fixed-length string of n characters or `VARCHAR(n)` which represents a variable-length string of characters.

-Strings can be considered "universal" data types because anything can be stored as a string.
-Doing this is very useful when loading data into a table from a text file like a comma-delimited CSV or tab-delimited TSV.
-If you try to load data in at the correct type and there are errors in the file, you'll be dealing with a lot of anguish, so load as string first.
+SQL supports 3 primitive data types, strings, numbers and dates.
+They allow for mathematical operations with numbers and calendar operations with dates.
+Oftentimes you might see numbers and dates stored as strings.

+This makes it super easy to load data from text files into tables without worrying about formatting.
+However in order to operate on actual dates and numbers, you need to convert the strings to the native SQL type for number or date.

-Once data is loaded in a table as strings, we can convert it to a more appropriate type and handle the errors.
-The standard function for converting data in SQL is `CAST()` Some other database implementations like SQL Server also use a custom function called `CONVERT()`.
-We can use `CAST()` to both convert between types (like string to date) or within the same type (like a timestamp to date)
+The standard function for converting data in SQL is `CAST()` Some other database implementations, like SQL Server, also use their own custom function called `CONVERT()`.
+We will use `CAST()` to both convert between types (like string to date) or within the same type (like a timestamp to date)

 Here's an example of how type conversion works:
 ```sql